fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 author: Filip Bielejec
 comments: true
 categories: [rust, kafka, cqrs, event sourcing, event streaming, messaging]
-summary: "."
+summary: "Study in an event-driven architecture implementation in Rust"
 ---

 # <a name="tldr"/> TL;DR

-In this I will go over an architectural pattern that is a part of a broader spectrum of event based architectures.
+In this blog post I will go over an architectural pattern which is a part of a broader spectrum of event based architectures.
 It is inspired by a [StrangeLoop talk by Bobby Calderwood](https://www.youtube.com/watch?v=B1-gS0oEtYc).

 Companion repository can be found here: [with-kafka](https://github.com/fbielejec/with-kafka).